Fraser Valley Foodie Tour

 But one of my favourite things about the book are her lists in the back.
 There are several suggested tours: food tours, brewery tours, winery tours, family-friendly tours, and of course where all the good You-Picks are.
 There’s even a list of where to get what seasonal ingredients.

-So, inspired by her book, we took to the road, and here is what we discovered:
+So, inspired by her book, we planned our own Fraser Valley Foodie Tour, and here is what we discovered:

 Wine!
 Yes, yes, it’s no secret I love wine.
 There are several wineries in Langley, but you shouldn’t visit them just for the wine.
 Township 7, known especially for their reds, has been a favourite of mine ever since I was introduced to it by their then winemaker, Bradley Cooper.
 One thing I love about Township 7 is their support of the local arts scene, often hosting concerts or plays right on their premises.
 Backyard Vineyards is another local fave of mine.
 I especially love their blends, like the Nosey Neighbour.
 Backyard is a lovely place to visit.
 They have lots of gorgeous outdoor space for picnics, and they do daily wine tastings with cheese pairings that are worth the drive.
 Vista D’oro specializes in port-style wine, and it is sooooo good.
 They also make preserves with their wines and other produce grown on the farm, so be sure to not leave without some fig and walnut wine preserve.
 You’ll need it to pair with the cheese you’re going to buy…